Jing'an Temple: History

 The original temple was first built in 247 AD in the Wu Kingdom during the Three Kingdoms period of ancient China.
 Originally located beside the Suzhou Creek, it was relocated to the Jing'an site in 1216 during the Song dynasty.
 The temple was rebuilt in the Qing dynasty but, during the Cultural Revolution, the temple was razed and turned into a plastic factory.
 In 1983, the site was returned to its original purpose and the temple rebuilt.
 Over the years, the temple has been expanded, with the Jing'an Pagoda being completed in 2010.
-In 1953, Master Chisong (釋持松), a renowned Republican monk who had been initiated into the Shingon sect and trained as an acharya, was appointed abbot of the temple.
+In 1953, Master Chisong (釋持松), a renowned Republican monk who had been initiated into Japanese esoteric Buddhism, including the Shingon and Tendai sect, and trained as an acharya, was appointed abbot of the temple.
 He reestablished the temple under the Tangmi Buddhist tradition and enshrined the Mandala of the Two Realms within the temple.
 In contemporary times, the temple still officially practices Tangmi Buddhism.
 On December 19, 2009, a 15-ton silver statue of Buddha Rudra cast in pure silver was installed in Jing'an Temple.
 More than ten 3-ton silver statues of the Bodhisattva and the disciples were added to the Daxiongbao Hall.